Want a Refund of IRS Penalties? Then, File Form 843

 Instructions for Form 843 Request for Refund

-This form is only one page long, and most of it is very straightforward.
+This form is only two pages long, and once you’re sure that you’re filing the right form, most of it is very straightforward.
 To complete it, you need your name, Social Security number, address, contact details, and details about your spouse, if relevant.
-You also need the tax period and the amount you want abated, and in section six, you’ll tick a box showing which tax form you originally filed.
+You also need the tax period, the amount you want abated or refunded, and the reason for your request.

 Don’t forget to sign the form.
 If you’re requesting abatement related to a jointly filed tax return, both you and your spouse will need to file it.
 You need to file a Form 843 for every period you want a refund.
 For example, if you incurred fees for filing tax returns late in 2021 and 2022, you need to file two 843 forms.